Camping Shenanigans: Surviving a Campervan Adventure with Kids

 Mealtime Madness

 Mealtimes when camping are great.
-You have the ability to cook in the van or move outside to a BBQ or open fire.
+You can cook in the van or move outside to a BBQ or an open fire.
 Ella loves helping create meals.
-One of Ella's favorites is a curry and campfire naan bread.
-We created some great meals, like chili nachos, homemade apple crumble, sausage 'n' mash, and the humble cheese toastie.
+One of Ella's favourites is a curry and campfire naan bread.
+We created some great meals, like chilli nachos, homemade apple crumble, sausage 'n' mash, and the humble cheese toastie.
 Having a dog is a bonus as you have a hoover to hand if you drop things, and of course, having a campfire wouldn't be complete without toasting marshmallows.
 However, as foodies, we do like to eat out too and support the local area with a quick Google search to find the best place to eat.

-Navigating nighttime routines with kids in a campervan is a whole other adventure.
-A top tip is to have a good torch to hand and is a must for the nighttime trips to the loo.
+Navigating night-time routines with kids in a campervan is a whole other adventure.
+A top tip is to have a good torch to hand, which is a must for night-time trips to the loo.
 Let the kids make their own bed and take a teddy bear or two so they feel safe.
-It's an adventure; trying to stick to the same routine at home is not going to work and will end up with meltdowns and tired adults.
+It's an adventure; trying to stick to the same routine at home won't work and will end in meltdowns and tired adults.
 The kids will be excited to be away in nature.
-We had a wind-down routine when Ella was little, with a hot chocolate, sitting around the campfire for a bedtime story.
-We would stay up for one drink then go to bed for the early start in the morning.
-Now that Ella is older, stargazing is our nighttime fun - lying on the grass looking up trying to spot the Plough and the Orion's Belt, and if we are lucky, seeing a shooting star.
+We had a wind-down routine when Ella was little: hot chocolate and sitting around the campfire for a bedtime story.
+We would stay up for one drink, then go to bed for the early start in the morning.
+Now that Ella is older, stargazing is our night-time fun - lying on the grass looking up, trying to spot the Plough and the Orion's Belt, and if we are lucky, seeing a shooting star.

 Unforgettable Bonding Moments